person in black jacket and blue denim jeans holding black and white short coated dog

 The amount of time I save by hand feeding is remarkable.
 Feeding from a bowl often involves waiting for Jasper to calm down while I prepare his meal, a process that can take up to 30-45 minutes and that was a major reason for me wanting to go back to ditching the bowl again.

-With hand feeding, I can incorporate his meals into our daily routine—feeding him during our morning walks or training sessions, making every moment count in building engagement and reinforcing behaviors.
+With hand feeding, I can incorporate his meals into our daily routine—feeding him during our morning walks or training sessions, making every moment count in building engagement and reinforcing behaviours.

-Consistency became a challenge, and there were times when I couldn’t wait for Jasper to calm down before feeding, resulting in undesirable behavior.
+Consistency became a challenge, and there were times when I couldn’t wait for Jasper to calm down before feeding, resulting in undesirable behavioor.

 To rebuild consistency, engagement, and calmness around food, we’re returning to hand feeding.